ENux-Distro/ENux/README.md

-# Note: ENux 2.0 will release today, the patch notes are
+# ENux 2.0
-Calamares now installs Bedrock Linux (-hijacks it)
-The Finalisers are combined, giving you a more simpler experience The branding scripts are integrated to the live iso

-# ENux 1.0

-Welcome to ENux 1.0 a Debian-based Linux distribution with Bedrock Linux on top
+Welcome to ENux 2.0 a Debian-based Linux distribution with Bedrock Linux on top

 ## What is ENux?

-ENux 1.0 is a Debian based distribution with Bedrock Linux on top, to be able to use:
+ENux 2.0 is a Debian based distribution with Bedrock Linux on top, to be able to use:

 - apk (Alpine)
 - xbps-install (Void)